Concierge care

 Doctors who offer concierge care must still follow all Medicare rules, including the following:

-- Doctors who don’t accept assignment can charge you more than the Medicare-Approved Amount for Medicare-covered services, but there’s a 15% limit called the " limiting charge ."
+An agreement by your doctor, provider, or supplier to be paid directly by Medicare, to accept the payment amount Medicare approves for the service, and not to bill you for any more than the Medicare deductible and coinsurance. - Doctors who don’t accept assignment can charge you more than the Medicare-Approved Amountfor Medicare-covered services, but there’s a 15% limit called the "